AZMATRAZA/AZMATRAZA.github.io/README.md

 ## Portfolio

 Hello, and welcome to my portfolio!
 My name is Md Azmat Raza, and I am a passionate and dedicated software engineer.
 With a strong background in developing innovative solutions, I strive to create efficient and user-friendly software applications that solve complex problems.
-This portfolio provides an overview of my skills, projects, and experience in the field of software engineering., I have hands on experience 4 years working with web frameworks and technologies.
+This portfolio provides an overview of my skills, projects, and experience in the field of software engineering, I have hands on experience 4 years working with web frameworks and technologies.
 I have extensively worked on Java.

 ---